 responds in writing if the worker provides written notice that the job is unsuitable.
 The agency may notify the worker in writing that the injured worker has 20 calendar days to provide medical verification or a written explanation why the job is not suitable.
 In the absence of requiring such written explanation, the agency offers a more suitable position.

-A recruiting agency must request an injured worker list when filling vacant positions and:
+A recruiting agency must review an injured worker list when filling vacant positions and:

-offers a suitable position to an injured worker appearing on the list if the worker meets the minimum qualifications and special requirements documented in the official position description
+offer a suitable position to an injured worker appearing on the list if the worker meets the minimum qualifications and special requirements documented in the official position description

 may interview the injured worker to determine if the worker meets the special requirements of the position, however, the injured worker does not compete against other candidates for placement in the position